microsoft/onnxruntime/docs/Roadmap.md

 * Extensibility and customization
 * Performance (latency, memory, throughput, scale, etc)
 * Model coverage
-* Quality and ease of use
+* Quality and ease of use - including backwards compatibility of models (older opsets) and APIs

 In addition to our OSS participation, we also internally use this technology in core products at Microsoft, with over 60 models in production providing an average of 2x+ performance improvement.